jjkkoo/parsePcap/readme.txt

-this is c++ version of parsePcapGui which unlike this one is time tested and trustworthy.
+this is the c++ version of parsePcapGui which unlike this one is time tested and trustworthy.

 todos
-1. octet aligned packet parsing
-2. multi frame amr packet parsing
-3. evs parsing and decoding
+1. evs parsing and decoding
-4. exporting
-5. player
-6. more precise point drawing when zooming
-7. more friendly decoding feedback
+2. more friendly decoding and parsing feedback
+3. more precise drawing including zooming
+4. bring in timestamp processing while parsing